HenryQW/blog/_posts/2018-04-25-ttrss-docker-plugins-guide.md

 ## Requirements

 Bear in mind that this docker image isn't fully self-contained, it requires a database to work.
-If you want to assign it with an URL, you need a Nginx web server too.
+If you want to assign it with an URL, you need an nginx web server too.

 If you are using a machine with limited resources (RAM < 512MB) then you'd better not host other services, otherwise it might not be working as intended.

-Personally I'd recommend running with Nginx and Postgresql.
+Personally I'd recommend running with Nginx and PostgreSQL.

 # Deployment and Configuration